 - 1 TBS Dr. Bronner’s liquid soap

 Steep 1 bag of tea in 2 cups of boiling water and leave until it comes to room temperature.
-Remove tea bag and soak cloth in liquid, wring out then wipe floor clean.
+Take out the tea bag and soak cloth in solution, wring out then wipe area clean.
 Dry with a soft cloth.
 The tannic acid in the tea will help bring wood to a shine.

 - 1 TBS rubbing alcohol